-A. The Navajo Sovereignty in Education Act of 2005 (hereinafter NSEA), mission statement: "[i]t is the educational mission of the Navajo Nation to promote and foster lifelong learning for the Navajo people, and to protect the culture[al] integrity and sovereignty of the Navajo Nation."; See also CJY-37-05 (July 19, 2005).

-- B. The NSEA established the Dine Bi Olta School Board Association (DBOSBA), as "the only school board association recognized by the Navajo Nation to represent local community school boards."
-See N.N.C. § 301; See also CJY-37-05 (July 19, 2005). - C. Under Public Law 93-638 contract, the federal government allocates funding to DBOSBA to provide "technical services, school board training, handling expenses, local school board agreements, if the scope of work is related to education matters. - D. The DBOSBA provides school board services and training to local school boards serving Bureau of Indian Affairs (BIA) and Bureau of Indian Education (BIE) funded schools under the provisions of Public Law 93-638 Contract with the BIA, education services range from early childhood through twelfth grade and into adult education, including dormitories, facilities, student transportation and food services.
-See CJY-37-05 (July 19, 2005); See also Exhibit A (Resolution of the Dine Bi Olta School Board Association, Inc.). - E. The Navajo Nation has authorized an "Indian Self-Determination" contract under section 9 (4503-1) of the Public Law 93-638 since 1974 and is in compliance with the reporting and audit requirements and in accordance with Navajo Nation, State and Federal Laws.
-See Exhibit A (Resolution of the Dine Bi Olta School Board Association, Inc.). - F. It is in the best interest of the Navajo Nation to approve and authorize the contract reauthorization for DBOSBA to continue its school board services pursuant to Public Law 93-638.
+- A. The Navajo Sovereignty in Education Act of 2005 (hereinafter "NSEA"), mission statement provides, "[i]t is the educational mission of the Navajo Nation to promote and foster lifelong learning for the Navajo people, and to protect the culture[al] integrity and sovereignty of the Navajo Nation.
+See CJY-37-05. - B. The NSEA established the Dine Bi Olta School Board Association (DBOSBA), as " the only school board association recognized by the Navajo Nation to represent local community school boards."
+10 N.N.C. § 301(A). - C. Under Public Law 93-638 contract, the federal government allocates funding to DBOSBA to provide "technical services, school board training, handling expenses, local school board agreements, if the scope of work is related to education matters. - D. The DBOSBA provides school board services and training to local school boards serving Bureau of Indian Affairs (BIA) and Bureau of Indian Education (BIE) funded schools under the provisions of Public Law 93-638 Contract with the - BIA, education services range from early childhood through twelfth grade and into adult education, including dormitories, facilities, student transportation and food - services.
+Resolution of the Dine Bi Olta School Board Association, Inc., included in - Exhibit A. E. The Navajo Nation has authorized an "Indian Self- Determination" contract under section 9 (4503-1) of the Public Law 93-638 since 1974 and is in compliance with the reporting and audit requirements and in accordance with Navajo Nation, state, federal Laws.
+See, Resolution of the Dine Bi Olta School Board Association, Inc., included in Exhibit A. F. The Navajo Nation Board of Education passed a resolution approving Dine Bi Olta - 28 School Board Association's proposal for contract reauthorization, which is attached as 29 Exhibit B. - 30 G. It is in the best interest of the Navajo Nation to approve and authorize the contract reauthorization for DBOSBA to continue its school board services pursuant to Public Law 93-638.